-The American research enterprise has long been concerned with turning breakthrough ideas into industrial reality.
-Our effort is built on the ideas of a broad range of thinkers that embody and epitomize this project.
+The research enterprise has long been concerned with turning breakthrough ideas into industrial reality.
+Our effort is built on the ideas of a broad range of thinkers who embody and epitomize this project.
 Here's some of what we're reading to get inspired, and keep coming back to, time and again.

 "A better way to deliver innovation to the world" L. Rafael Reif, President, M.I.T.
 The Washington Post, May 22nd, 2015

 ...
 Today, our highly optimized, venture-capital-driven innovation system is simply not structured to support complex, slower-growing concepts that could end up being hugely significant — the kind that might lead to disruptive solutions to existential challenges in sustainable energy, water and food security, and health. ... the United States needs a more systematic way to help its bottled-up new-science innovators deliver their ideas to the world. ...
 Washington Post

 "We Need Clean-Energy Innovation, And Lots of It" Bill Gates, Gatesnotes, July 27th, 2015

 ...
 These are solvable problems.
 If we create the right environment for innovation, we can accelerate the pace of progress, develop and deploy new solutions, and eventually provide everyone with reliable, affordable energy that is carbon free.
 We can avoid the worst climate-change scenarios while also lifting people out of poverty, growing food more efficiently, and saving lives by reducing pollution. ...
 Gatesnotes

 "Innovating with Energy Technologies: We Must 'Think Big' From the Start" Jay Whiteacre, Founder and Chief Technology Officer, Aquion Energy, MIT Technology Review, September 15th, 2015.